 3. Interior Wall Insulation

-- Interior walls that separate individual living spaces are often insulated with fire-rated insulation to prevent the spread of fire from one side of the wall to the other.
+Though insulating interior walls is not a must, it provides energy savings by preventing heat transfer between rooms.
+In areas such as bathrooms, it can also prevent moisture from condensing on your walls.
+Interior walls that separate individual living spaces are often insulated with fire-rated insulation to prevent the spread of fire from one side of the wall to the other.

-If you have not started construction yet, consider using insulated concrete forms, concrete block insulation, or structural insulated panels.
+- If you have not started construction yet, consider using insulated concrete forms, concrete block insulation, or structural insulated panels.

-If you are in the process of constructing your house and have exposed wall cavities, you can consider foam board insulation or batt and roll insulation.
+- If you are in the process of constructing your house and have exposed wall cavities, you can consider foam board insulation or batt and roll insulation.

-Spray foam insulation or blown-in insulation are non-invasive alternatives when your home is ready, and you do not wish to make extensive changes to the existing structure,
+- Spray foam insulation or blown-in insulation are non-invasive alternatives when your home is ready and you do not wish to make extensive changes to the existing structure.

 4. Floor Insulation

 During winter, an uninsulated floor allows cold air to enter your home from the underground.
 As a result, your heater must run for longer to adequately heat your home, leading to high energy costs.
-For an average home, approximately 10% of heat loss is through the ground floor.
+For an average home, approximately 10% of heat loss is through the floor.

 Here are some easy ways you can insulate your floor: